The List of EXO Albums in Order of Release Date

 How many albums does EXO have?

-The discography of the South Korean-Chinese boy band Exo consists of eight studio albums, seven extended plays, four live albums and twenty-eight singles.
+The discography of the South Korean-Chinese boy band Exo consists of eight studio albums (five of which have been reissued under different titles), seven extended plays, four live albums and twenty-eight singles.

-All EXO Albums in Order: Check Out The List of EXO Albums in Order of Release Here!
+The List of EXO Albums in Order of Release Date

 Here is the list of EXO Album in Order of Release Date: